NapoSky/slack-plexautoupdate/README.md

 It intents to automate plexmediaserver update without any user action.
 It's totally homemade and a lot of improvements can be provided in code quality.

-Actually I did those scripts to work some python and to not lose 10 minutes each time to update my server.
+Actually I did those scripts to work some shell and python and to not lose 10 minutes each time to update my server.
 And I'm fine with it for now.

 # Main features